Amsterdam Red Light District Tours

 Red Light District sign| ©Jonathan Taylor

-Although historically the Red Light District of Amsterdam has been a center of prostitution, also dedicated to gambling and alcohol consumption, you have nothing to worry about because today it is a safe place to visit on your own.
+Although historically the Red Light District of Amsterdam has been a center of prostitution, also dedicated to gambling and alcohol consumption, you do not have to worry because today it is a safe place to visit for free.

-However, my advice is to take a guided tour of the Red Light District to learn in detail and from the hand of a guide the origin, the main points of interest and curiosities of the oldest and most liberal neighborhood of the capital of the Netherlands.
+However, my advice is to book a guided tour of the Red Light District to know in detail and from the hand of a guide the origin, the main points of interest and curiosities of the oldest and most liberal neighborhood of the capital of the Netherlands.

-During the 2 hours of this tour you will have at your disposal a Spanish-speaking guide who will show you the most interesting streets of this peculiar district full of art galleries, cafes and other less conventional businesses such as coffee shops, smart shops and sex shops that have given so much liberal fame to this place.
+During the 1 hour and a half that this tour lasts you will have at your disposal a local guide who will show you the most interesting streets of this peculiar district full of art galleries, cafes and other less conventional businesses such as coffee shops, smart shops and sex shops that have given so much liberal fame to this place.

 Book a tour of the Red Light District

-Why take a guided tour of the Red Light District?
+Why it's better to take a guided tour of the Red Light District

 While it is true that as a tourist you can see the Red Light District on your own, any guided tour is always much more interesting, enjoyable and complete than doing it alone.

-A highlight of this guided tour is that it is done in a small group of about 15 people maximum, so you will visit the Red Light District, with total tranquility and moving at your own pace through the streets without losing detail.
+A highlight of this guided tour of the Red Light District is that it is done in a small group of about 15 people maximum, so you will visit the Red Light District, with total tranquility and moving at your own pace through the streets without losing detail.

 In addition, in a small group it is always easier to approach the guide to listen to his explanations than in a large one.
-You will also receive a closer attention because if you have any question during the tour you will be able to solve it immediately.
+You will also receive a closer attention because if you have any questions during the tour you will be able to solve them immediately.

 Book a tour of the Red Light District